SKIP_TO_MAIN_CONTENT

 python3 train.py

-For enhanced reliability, the repository also provides a workflow with automatic checkpointing and retry functionality:
+For longer runs, the repository ships a workflow with automatic checkpointing and retry:

 name: Supervised Fine-Tuning with Retry